hove-io/navitia/documentation/slate/source/includes/objects.md

 A vehicle-journey describes a scheduled vehicle circulation, the days on which it circulates according to base-schedule, the days it circulates according to realtime information.

-Note that multiple vehicle-journeys are often associated to the same trip for technical and logical reasons (for the changes of daylight saving time, for the changes after applying realtime disruptions, etc.).
+Note that multiple vehicle-journeys are often associated with the same trip for technical and logical reasons (to model the daylight saving time, for the changes after applying realtime disruptions, etc.).

 The collection is accessible with the url: